lohikrme/Embedded-Programming/Distributed-Software/readme.md

 -   ./client -h 172.20.0.2 -p 12700 -d "Halloween is the greatest celebration of year!" -t 5
 -   ./client -h 172.20.0.3 -p 12700 -d "@./data/lotr-story.txt" -t 5 -a "new"

+## Task 3: TCP Echo Socket

+The basic idea is to create a tcp client in C++ language, that sends 10000 messages at once, 3x tcp servers in C++ language that receive the messages, and a nginx load balancer container, that delivers the messages to these 3 tcp servers.
+Tcp servers print how many messages received per connection thread, to allow seeing that load balancing works as supposed.

+### Basic usage

+#### Create every containers needed for project:

+First go into folder _'01_dockerfiles/'_, and in there run:

+-   docker compose --profile tcp up --force-recreate --build -d --scale tcp_server=3

+#### Build server source code:

+Every server has same mount bind folder at _'04_tcp-echo/tcp-echo-server'_, so build source code only once.

+-   docker exec -it <container_name> /bin/bash
+-   cd c-projects/
+-   g++ -std=c++14 -pthread -g tcp-echo-server.cpp -o server

+#### Tcp server run:

+This time docker exec -it into all 3 containers, and inside there run:

+-   ./server -p 8082

+#### Tcp client build:

+We have just one client.
+It has mount bind into folder _'04_tcp-echo/tcp-echo-client'_.
+So docker exec into the client container, and run next build command:

+-   docker exec -it ds-2025-student-tcp_client-1 /bin/bash
+-   cd c-projects/
+-   g++ -std=c++14 -pthread -g tcp-echo-client.cpp -o client

+#### Nginx loadbalancer

+Nginx container should start automatically, if u created all containers.
+But make sure it is running with docker ps, and then also check that nginx conf file is mount binded correctly (its content should be same as _'04_tcp-echo/nginx-loadbalancer/nginx.conf'_)

+-   _docker ps_.
+-   docker exec -it <container_name> /bin/sh
+-   cat etc/nginx/nginx.conf

+#### Debugging tips

+If there is problems with delivering messages to all servers, the first thing to suspect is that docker created servers with different ip address than given in nginx.conf file.

+You may check the ip addressed with command:

+-   docker network list
+-   docker inspect <network_name>

+To recreate a container, here is example (have a look at docker-compose.yaml for more info):

+-   docker compose --profile tcp up --force-recreate --build -d nginx-loadbalancer

+#### Send 10000 messages with tcp client

+Without nginx and with only 1 running tcp server send messages via:

+-   ./client -h ds-2025-student-tcp_server-1 -p 8082 -m "Hello TCP Server" -c 10000

+With nginx and 3 running tcp servers send messages via:

+-   ./client -h ds-2025-student-nginx-loadbalancer-1 -p 8084 -m "Hello TCP Server" -c 10000